JacobLondon/hexadecimal/README.md

 # HD - HexaDecimal
 Run `sudo make install` or `sudo make uninstall`.
 Run `hd help` to see options.
 Note most operators have a symbol version which is also usable, but not shown below to avoid needing to escape `;` for example, in the terminal.
-Calculations are current in RPN (Reverse Polish Notation).
+Calculations are currently in RPN (Reverse Polish Notation).
 Numbers are represented in 64 bits unless explicitly told to use 32 bits.

 ## Simple Usage
 ```bash